Sinhalese–Portuguese conflicts: Developments in southern Sri Lanka

 Elsewhere, in early 1620 Senarat achieved another truce – with Mayadunne and Kuruvita Rala – by promising them the throne of Kotte instead.
 Only by June 1620 did the Portuguese captain-general Dom Constantino de Sá de Noronha manage to recapture the southern lowlands, for Kuruvita Rala was a skilled and popular commander and knew the territory well.
 A month later, Kuruvita Rala was himself ambushed and killed by the disava of Matara Dom Costantino Barreto (a Christian Sinhalese) in Panama, southeastern Sri Lanka.
 The departure of Mayadunne of Denawaka back to India in March 1621 brought the end of the rebellion in Kandy, and peace between the Portuguese and Kandy.

-Danish negotiations
+Danish involvement

 The second European power to establish a foothold on Sri Lanka were the Danes.
-In 1620, Senarat received the first expedition of the Danish East India Company led by Ove Gjedde, who reached Sri Lanka after a perilous journey of over two years, that claimed more than half its personnel.
-Senarat placed great expectations on a Danish alliance against the Portuguese and agreed to sign a treaty and grant them the port of Trincomalee, where the great Koneswaram temple was located.
+Arriving in January 1619 as the first Danish representative, Roland Crappé raided Portuguese-held Jaffna and Nagapattinam, though he was defeated in a naval battle off the coast of Karaikal.
+In 1620, Senarat received an expedition of the Danish East India Company led by Ove Gjedde, who reached Sri Lanka after a perilous journey of over two years, that claimed more than half its personnel.
+Senarat was hopeful for a Danish alliance against the Portuguese; he agreed to sign a treaty and grant them the port of Trincomalee, where the great Koneswaram temple was located.
 However, until the Danish could prove capable against the Portuguese, Senarat was not willing to relinquish his hard-won peace with them or grant the Danes any further concessions.
 Thus, just two weeks after the treaty was signed, the Danish evacuated Trincomalee and left for Tranquebar in Tanjore, where they established a fort.
+The Danish fort of Trincomalee was destroyed by the Portuguese in 1622 and they played no further part in the conflict.